Become a Mentor

 Also, typically, in February, we hold a Networking Panel, where we feature graduates and others who may be involved as hiring attorneys or in bar association-related networking events.
 The panel presents information to current students about networking skills and techniques.
 We plan this event the week before our annual Connections program.

 The School of Law is committed to enhancing and promoting the collaborative education model by providing students with opportunities to distinguish themselves through involvement in a wide array of competitions.
 The Opportunities for Student Distinction program (OSD) seeks alumni/ae mentors to be paired with students involved in external competitions, as a means for facilitating further alumni/ae involvement with NUSL and to provide students with an opportunity to be coached by professional practitioners.
 Most coaching opportunities pertain to the development of pieces to be entered into external writing competitions.
 In addition, there are opportunities for alumni/ae coaching and mentoring in various external moot court and mock trial competitions, although these ventures are far more time-intensive and require frequent in-person meetings and practices, as well as travel to the competition itself.
 Check out the 2009-2010 opportunties for graduates to get involved!

 The Office of Alumni/ae Relations and the Alumni/ae Association Board offer an Alumni/ae of Color Panel each year, typically in the spring.
 Graduates of color from around the country come to share their experiences with current students.
 This event is usually very well received.

 The Office of Alumni/ae Relations, along with student leadership, invites a host of alumni/ae speakers each year to offer career advice and discuss experiences related to their professions to current students.

-If you are interested in becoming involved in these programs, or wish to suggest new programs, please contact Senior Associate Director of Alumni/ae Relations and Development Mielle Marquis at email@example.com or (617) 373-3819.
+If you are interested in becoming involved in these programs, or wish to suggest new programs, please contact Director of External Affairs Mielle Marquis at email@example.com or (617) 373-3819.